lmc2179/lmc2179.github.io/drafts/shapley.md

 "why does the approximation to f think that f(X) is different from the average"

-### Desiderata for numbers that give us unit-level explanation - Why linear models are useful
+### What would a useful explanation?
+The case of linear models

 linear models are so popular in part because they give us that nice regression summary at the population level. and we can get unit-level importances by looking at the largest coefficiencts. could we do something like that?